rust-lang/rfcs/text/0000-integer-conversions.md

 and usually related to hashes, random numbers or serialization, and the other methods are rare and highly specialized.

-`IntCast` is implemented for all pairs of built-in integer types including pairs with lossless conversion (this is needed for portability, some conversions can be lossless on one platform and potentially lossy on other).
+The conversion methods are implemented for all pairs of built-in integer types including pairs with lossless conversions (this is required for portability, some conversions can be lossless on one platforms and potentially lossy on others).

 ## Implementation
 An experiment implementing similar but somewhat different design and evaluating its practical